Updated: June 8, 2020

 You may be wondering what types of food you will need to give up.
 Well, that is the good part.
 There isn’t a lot of sacrifice.
 There is some.
 But not a lot.
 You will need to drastically reduce your intake of carbohydrates.
 Things like bagels, and bread, pasta and rice; even potatoes.
 Your body just takes these carbs and turns them into glucose and stores them as fat.

 It doesn’t mean you have to give them up completely.
 Just reduce the consumption.
 Have a bagel every once in a while.
 Have potatoes if you want.
 Just remember that it is what you do most of the time that matters.
 Have a “cheat meal” once a week.
-Eat the things you love now.
+Eat the things you love now, but do it in a controlled manner.

 This type of eating lifestyle is very sustainable.
 We have been eating this way for almost a year at this point.
 I do not miss the chips and pop that I had daily before this change.
 At first, I did, but it wasn’t long before the weight started coming off and I was hooked on eating for a healthy body.